Volunteering at 276

 In order to provide the best possible environment for our students, guidelines have been established for classroom and field trip volunteers.
 Please take a moment to familiarize yourself with these guidelines.

 Before going to the classroom or lunchroom, all volunteers must sign in at the school safety desk at the main office.
 We provide volunteers with special green lanyards that must be returned at the end of their visit so that we know who is permitted in the building.
 This is for the safety of all children.

 - We follow the basic pattern of discipline by remaining students of appropriate behavior, reinforcing good behavior, and redirecting children who are not following the rules.

 - If students do not listen, please let a staff member know.
-You should never be in the position where you need to discipline children.
+You should never be in a position where you need to discipline children.

 - It is important to not get involved in your child's dispute.
 Ask a staff member to assist your child.